kenpegrasio/learn-cpp/class.md

 ### Instantiation

 Another important distinction between these two types of classes is related to __instantiation__.
-In concrete class, since the implementation is completely known and all class' behaviours are well-defined, objects of concrete classes can be instantiated.
+In concrete class, since the implementation is completely known and all class behaviours are well-defined, objects of concrete classes can be instantiated.

 On the other hand, because pure virtual functions in abstract class does not have implementation.
 This makes the behaviour of the class incomplete, so consequently we cannot instantiate it.
 The only way to define an abstract class is by using pointer or reference; this is valid because pointer and reference do not create objects, it is just an address.
 However, when defining abstract class through reference, it requires the object to be initialized.
 For example,